monika76five/Undergrad-Bayesian-Course/Lectures/README.md

 - All lectures are in .Rmd with beamer_presentation output.

-- There are 6 lectures, each in a separate folder.
+- There are 6 lectures, each in a separate folder:
     - Introduction
     - Bayesian inference for a proportion
     - Bayesian inference for a mean